wxxlamp/Cquirrel-UST/README.md

 # Cquirrel-UST
 The code repo is for HKUST Individual project: Cquirrel

-# 1. The Program Archtecture
+# 1. The Program Architecture

 ![alt text](cquirrel-ust.drawio.png)